ArjunCodess/HYDRA-ccRCC/README.md

 - **Cross-cohort DEG filtering:** TCGA-only tumor-normal differential expression is narrowed into a reproducible evidence table requiring TCGA significance, same-direction GEO support, and nominal validation evidence.
 - **Discordance framing:** The central plot compares absolute tumor-normal log2 fold change against absolute adjusted Cox log hazard ratio, directly testing whether tumor-normal magnitude aligns with survival effect.
 - **Evidence-funnel framing:** A generated funnel figure shows compression from TCGA DEG to reproducible DEG to survival-associated genes to strict and high-confidence candidates.
 - **Interpretation scaffolding:** The pipeline generates a ranked shortlist, survival report, literature-review seed table, cell-type sanity table, threshold sensitivity table, null-overlap check, DEG-versus-prognostic comparison, and generated gene dossiers.
+A manual skeptical biological review of the final 24 genes is now available at [`results/manual_biological_review_24_candidates.md`](results/manual_biological_review_24_candidates.md).
 - **Transparent outputs:** Major result tables and figures are written under `results/`, while large downloaded and processed data artifacts are ignored by git.
 - **Cautious scientific interpretation:** The current run is pipeline-complete but not publication-final.
 The broad survival signal is treated as a reason to tighten modeling, not as a finished biomarker list.